BxCppDev/Bayeux/doc/InstallationReports/Cadfaelbrew/Xubuntu14.04-a/cadfaelbrew_xubuntu14.04-a_report.rst

    bash$ # ... you can now work with brewed software ...
 ..

-   This will start a dedicated shell with all Cadfaelbrew software activated.
+   This will start a dedicated shell with all CadfaelBrew software activated.
    To leave this environment, type:

 .. code:: sh